-Fiddle leaf Figs are typically not big fans of being moved around a lot indoors.
+Fiddle leaf Figs are typically not big fans of being moved around a lot.
 They love being in one place and moving it around your house can sometimes cause the leaves to drop.
-You can take your Fig outside for a drink or to the kitchen sink to water it, but moving it for extended periods of time or to many different locations can cause problems (leaf drop).
+You can take your Fig outside for a drink or to the kitchen sink to water it, but moving it for extended periods of time or to too many different locations can cause problems (leaf drop).
 Find his happy place and for the most part, just leave him there.

 Supplies needed in growing Fiddle Leaf Figs:

 Plant Moisture Meter | Pruning Shears | 6″ Pot Fiddle Fig | FLF Fertilizer | Water Bottle

 Where can I buy a Fiddle Leaf Fig indoor plant?

 Fiddle Leaf Figs have started being sold at various big box stores like Home Depot or Lowes.
 However, you never know when they will be in stock or what their quality is.

 I have had great luck buying one at my local nursery and I got another one online in a 5″ pot at The Sill.

 Miscellaneous how to care for Fiddle Leaf Fig tips:

 – Fiddle Leaf Fig leaves need to be handled carefully.
 They can grow such large beautiful leaves, but a quick brush past them and you might get a big crack in your leaf.
 This doesn’t harm the plant, but it doesn’t add to it’s attractive look, either.
 When my leaves get holes or big cracks in them, I often will cut the leaf at the break with sharp purners for a clean line.

 -Don’t plant your Fig in too big of a pot.
 For a smaller plant, go with 8″-10″ diameter and for a larger plant, look for a 12″-14″ sized pot.